Wilt (film): Plot summary

-Henry Wilt is a demoralised and professionally under-rated assistant lecturer at a community college in Mid Anglia who is dominated by his psychologically immature wife Eva and thus fantasises about murdering her.
-During a night walk to relieve his frustrations, he accidentally busts an undercover operation by Scotland Yard Inspector Flint, earning him the latter's undivided attention.
+Henry Wilt is a demoralised and professionally under-rated assistant lecturer at a technical college in Mid Anglia who is dominated by his psychologically immature wife Eva and thus fantasises about murdering her.
+During a night walk to relieve his frustrations, he accidentally busts an undercover operation by local police Inspector Flint, earning him the latter's undivided attention.

 Three weeks afterwards, something that looks like a body is found in a construction foundation on the college grounds.
 Since its appearance coincides with Eva Wilt's mysterious disappearance the night before, and with the Wilts' abandoned car found nearby, Henry is quickly suspected and investigated for murder by Flint.
 Pleading innocence, Henry relates that the night before, he and Eva had attended a party hosted by their wealthy friends, Hugh and his glamorous wife Sally.
 Sally, who has grown tired of Hugh and has turned lesbian, wished to win Eva over to her side; when Henry caught her attempting to seduce his unsuspecting wife and confronted her in private, he ended up accidentally knocking himself out.
 Exploiting this opportunity, Sally stripped Henry down and tied an inflatable sex doll to him.
 When Eva saw him trying to wrest himself free, she was scandalised and fled to Sally, who subsequently (and unknown to the rest of Eva's social environment) invited her to a yacht trip on the local river.
 After being liberated, the humiliated Henry dumped the doll into the wet foundations at the building site.